Robert Blake, actor acquitted of murdering his wife, dies at 89 - ExBulletin

 He went on to work with Hollywood legends, playing young John Garfield in 1946’s ‘Humorous’ and the little boy who sells Humphrey Bogart a crucial lottery ticket in ‘The Treasure of the Sierra Madre’.

 As an adult, he landed serious film roles.
 The biggest breakthrough came in 1967 with “In Cold Blood”.
-Later, there were films including “Tell ’em Willie Boy Is Here” and “Electra Glide in Blue”.
+Later, there were movies like “Tell ’em Willie Boy Is Here” and “Electra Glide in Blue.”

 In 1961, Blake and actress Sondra Kerr married and had two children, Noah and Delinah.
 They divorced in 1983.